mattycao/mattycao.github.io/about.md

 Introduction：

-* Love web Development, focus on the front-end development, recently is learning MEAN.
+* Loving web Development, focus on the front-end development, recently is learning MEAN.

 My steps: